dougbutner/web-4/README.md

 # Democracy, Collaboration, and ever-redefining Utopia

-By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each pe
+By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democratic systems that better represent each person's desires.

 # Roadmap to Web 4 Reality